MSP Implementation with Identity Mixer¶

 roleattribute and a value of

-For an example of using the cid library to retrieve these attributes, see this java SDK example.
+For an example of using the CID library in go chaincode to retrieve attributes, see this go chaincode.

 The current version of Idemix does have a few limitations.